-Also note, there are conforming rates, jumbo rates and also “high balance conforming” rates.
+Also note, that there are conforming rates, jumbo rates, and also “high balance conforming” rates.
 High balance conforming loan amounts are assigned to areas that are deemed as high cost.
 In these areas, the median home values are higher compared to the rest of the country.
-For most parts, the conforming loan limit today is $510,400 but in high-cost areas like CA, Fla, Mass, etc, the maximum loan limit can be as high as $765,600 and still not be considered a jumbo loan.
+For most parts, the conforming loan limit today is $766,550 but in high-cost areas like CA, Fla, Mass, etc., the maximum loan limit can be as high as $1,149,825 and still not be considered a jumbo loan.
 High balance rates will be slightly higher than conforming ones but still lower than those reserved for jumbo loan amounts.

 Because mortgage bonds are just like any other bond, investors can choose to invest in them.
 When the economy is strong and corporate profits are meeting or beating expectations, stocks will rise.
 Investors will tend to put more money into stocks in the expectation of continued positive economic performance while putting less money into the safety of bonds.